Tinosz/restaurant-app/README.md

 ```
 - run `php artisan migrate` on the restaurant-app folder (folder yang isinya laravel)
 - run `php artisan serve` to start server
+- Do the same for the react-app by copying the `.env.example` and make a `.env` within the react-app folder